4 Keys to Success with First Article Inspections for Medical Devices

 Successful first article inspections are essential to successful medical device manufacturing.

-As part of first article inspection (FAI), manufacturers inspect the first part off a machine to ensure results meet requirements and that the part will work as designed.
+As part of first article inspection (FAI), medical device manufacturers inspect the first part off a machine to ensure results meet requirements and that the part will work as designed.
 This inspection builds customer confidence in the manufacturing process, and results are incorporated into the medical device file.

 The best first article inspections are a collaboration between the contract manufacturer and the OEM.
 This starts with the first meeting to discuss the device being made and carries through to when final manufacturing data is delivered.